Enriched functional limit theorems for dynamical systems: Proofs of the dynamical enriched functional limit theorems

 \begin{proposition} Let $\X_0, \X_1, \ldots$ be a stationary $\R^d$-valued sequence, with tail index $\alpha>0$, for which the point process $N_n$ defined in \eqref{eq:point-process-def} converges weakly in $\mathcal N_{\R_0^+\times\tilde l_\infty\setminus\{\tilde\infty\}}^\#$ to the Poisson point process $N$ given by \eqref{eq:limit-process}.
 Then, under the same assumptions of Theorem~\ref{thm:record-theorem}, then the conclusion regarding the convergence of $R_{N''_n}$ to $R_{N}$ holds, in $\mathcal N_{(0,+\infty)}^\#$, and the limit process has the representation given there. \end{proposition}

 Together with Theorem~\ref{thm:complete-convergence}, this concludes the proof of Theorem~\ref{thm:record-theorem}.

 We elaborate a bit further on the representation of the limit record point process, which in this case is given in a more natural way through the use of the variable $U$ with a uniform distribution.
+Namely, the limiting process $R_{N}$ can be written as $\mathfrak R$, in \eqref{eq:Record-def}, where the $\kappa_i$ have the same distribution as the integer-valued random variable $R^{\mathbf Q} (U^{-1})$, defined as in \eqref{eq:R^x}, where $U$ is a uniformly distributed random variable independent of $\mathbf Q=(Q_j)_j$.
 The rest of the proof of this proposition follows from trivial adjustments to the proof of \cite[Theorem~5.2]{BPS18}.